pitfail/pitfail-reports/report2/report2.rst

 Buy/Sell Operations via FaceBook Interface
 ------------------------------------------

-If a player wants to access PitFail via Facebook, he or she can post the request on PitFail’s wall.
+If a player wants to access PitFail via Facebook, he or she can post the request on PitFail's wall.

 The request has to be in format:
 Username: Operation(Buy/Sell):[volume]:Ticker

-Currently FaceBook interface only supports two operations – Buy or Sell securities.
+Currently FaceBook interface only supports two operations ¿ Buy or Sell securities.

 To process this request :
 1.This request should be listened to and FB app should be notified of the wall post